ClickCease

 • Fluid Islands

 A rectangle island tends to blend with the symmetry of your kitchen design and room layout.
 If the room is square or otherwise; it may be best to stay with a rectangular design as other shapes in a smaller space may seem misplaced.
 If the room is a smaller size, it enables you to have more storage space with cabinets and drawers.
 If a shelf is on your mind, then simply have storage space beneath it and one shelf above.
-A rectangle island gives you the ability to create more storage, and sometimes, that is not to be overlooked.
-The obvious benefit is of course you will have a greater chance of the island having less wasted space.
-No curvatures mean it is easy to make every inch of the island storage if necessary.
+A rectangle island gives the ability to create more storage, and sometimes, that is not to be overlooked.
+The obvious benefit is you will have a greater chance of the island having less wasted space.
+No curvatures mean it’s easy to make every inch of the island storage if necessary.

 rectangle kitchen island